bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/unbeleevable2.md

 ## About

 The video was first made available on the access card before being uploaded onto the ARG website and later [YouTube](https://www.youtube.com/watch?v=L71hskFwDmU).
-It's behind the sliders puzzle on the website.
+It used to be behind a slider puzzle that shows the Genxsis logo, but has since been replaced with another slider puzzle for the [Survival Horror Tribute](survival-horror-anniversary).

 ***